COVID-19: Bauchi deputy governor tests positive

-Mr Baba Tela, the Deputy Governor of Bauchi state has tested positive to the novel Coronavirus, a statement issued by the state government revealed on Wednesday.
+Mr Baba Tela, the Deputy Governor of Bauchi state has tested positive for the novel Coronavirus, a statement issued by the state government revealed on Wednesday.

 The statement, signed by Mr Muktar Gidado, Senior Special Assistant (SSA) on media to the state governor, indicated that test by Nigeria Centre for Disease Control (NCDC) confirmed the development.